pydio/pydio-doc-admin-guide/1_installation_guides/3_home_and_enterprise_edition/debian_install.md

 ### Database

-Pydio Cells can be installed with both MySQL Server (v5.6 or higher) and MariaDB.
+Pydio Cells can be installed with both MySQL Server (v5.6 or higher) and MariaDB (v10.1 or higher).

 #### MySQL